PavanRangani/docs/docs/prd/family/families.md

 For users who are not ADMIN, + button is not available

-Error when family with given name alreay exists: `Family with this name already exists`
+Error when family with given name already exists: `Family with this name already exists`

 ## Edit family